Grey nurse shark conservation: Distribution

 Grey nurse sharks live near the coast in sub-tropical to cool-temperate waters near most continental land masses (not found in the eastern Pacific Ocean off North and South America).
 They have a preference for some places resulting in an uneven distribution.
 For example, there are few grey nurse sharks found in north Australia while they are relatively abundant in the southern part of the eastern and western Australian waters.

 They are usually found swimming slowly, just above the sea floor, in sandy-bottomed gutters or in rocky underwater caves near inshore rocky reefs and islands.
 They can be found at depths ranging from 10 m (near the coastline) to 200 m (on the continental shelf).
 They are generally solitary but at times small schools of grey nurse sharks are found swimming and feeding together.

 Conservation status in Australia

-The grey nurse shark is one of the most critically endangered shark species and believed to be the first protected shark in the world.
-It was declared 'vulnerable' in the waters of New South Wales (Australia) in 1984 and later throughout the world.